Rubberazer/wall_e_t/README.md

     ./wall_e_t -show keys

-### Balance (not ready yet)
+### Balance
-This will show on screen the amount of satoshis per bitcoin address in your wallet
+This will show on screen the amount of satoshis per bitcoin address and the totals in your wallet

     ./wall_e_t -balance